Mentoring Is a Great Way to Share Christ’s Love Skip to next element

 Who needs to be involved with the decision of the program from the church staff—the pastor, the children’s and youth ministers?
 Is there anyone else?
 How can this program work for the entire congregation through the men’s ministry team?

 This type of mentoring program is a form of intergenerational ministry.
-Research has shown indicators (as discussed here) that strong intergenerational disciple-making relationships were critical to child, youth and young adult maturity, to faith development, to youth retention, and to longevity across all life stages.
+Research has shown indicators (as discussed here) that strong intergenerational disciple-making relationships were critical (read more here) to child, youth and young adult maturity, to faith development, to youth retention, and to longevity across all life stages.
 Essentially the more connections you have to a group the more connected you remain.
 It’s easily demonstrated in the secular world by high-school reunions who enjoy larger numbers of attendees in the fifth year than they do in the fifteenth year.

 Implementing the commandment to love one another in the intergenerational sense bonds children to the Church in a variety of ways that help build that lasting foundation for a lifelong relationship with Christ and his Church.